Bojangles' sign (Photo by Bruce VanLoon on Shutterstock)

 A reviewer from Insider claims, “Zaxby’s was a go-to stop during my time in North Carolina for one of its famous wings.
 Not only does this Southern spot offer Buffalo wings that will tickle your taste buds, but they also have a number of delicious sides, sandwiches, and chicken fingers that will have you coming back for more.”

 “Zach McLeroy and Tony Townley were best friends in Statesboro, Georgia, playing basketball one day and complaining about the fried chicken options available in the small college town.
 They came up with the concept of Zaxby’s as a solution, and in 1990, with a sale of a drum set and a few credit cards, launched the business.
-Today, Zaxby’s has over 900 restaurants serving Fingerz, Zalads, and their signature sandwich with a side of the incomparable Zax Sauce,” posits Southern Living.
+Today, Zaxby’s has over 900 restaurants serving Fingerz, Zalads, and their signature sandwich with a side of the incomparable Zax Sauce,” adds Southern Living.

 4. Jack’s

 Jack’s is another great example of fantastic southern to-go food.
 Although the menu features American drive-through standards like burgers and fries, their unique approach makes their food top rated.
-Thrillist opines, “A burger chain that doesn’t pull any punches—this is a classic cheeseburger, and the recipe probably hasn’t changed since it was served up at the original, walk-up counter in Birmingham back in 1960.
+According to Thrillist, “A burger chain that doesn’t pull any punches—this is a classic cheeseburger, and the recipe probably hasn’t changed since it was served up at the original, walk-up counter in Birmingham back in 1960.
 In other words, it’s a welcome reminder of why a simple burger is always awesome.
 Get the Big Jack, the signature with lettuce, tomato, onion, and pickle.
 It’s one of life’s simple pleasures, as is the crispy fried chicken, served with mashed potatoes, green beans, and a killer biscuit, as southern law dictates.”

 Taste of Home also states, “Sometimes the simplest food tastes the best.
 Case in point: Jack’s.
 Originally a hamburger joint, this spot now serves handmade Southern standards, from biscuits and gravy for breakfast to a killer fried chicken sandwich for any time of day.”

-Another source expands on Jack’s delicious menu options, “No Southern fast-food restaurant is without the Southern staples that we know and love.
+Another source expands on Jack’s delicious menu options: “No Southern fast-food restaurant is without the Southern staples that we know and love.
 At Jack’s, you can pick up a classic buttered biscuit, creamy mac and cheese, and mashed potatoes with gravy.
 If it is a sweet treat that you are looking for, Jack’s serves up a piping hot Southern apple pie,” states Whimsy & Spice.

 5. Bojangles’